lizradway/strands-deploy-examples/README.md

 # Strands Deploy Examples

-This repository contains example code and documentation for deploying Strands Agents to third-party container services.
+This repository contains unofficial example code and documentation for deploying Strands Agents to third-party container services.

 ## Overview